brianhouse/open_circuits/README.md

 ### Participation
 Attendance is mandatory, and motivated and mindful participation in crit and classroom disscussion is expected.

-### Evaluation
+### Grading
 In this course, you are expected to earnestly engage in the practice of studio artmaking, and doing so is the basis of your grade at the discretion of the professor.
 In other words, your grade is about process, not about product.
 Completing all work on time and participating in class is the baseline standard.
-Beyond that, your work will be evaluated subjectively via peer critique and feedback from the instructor, and you are expected to incorporate that feedback into your future work while pursuing your own creative impulses.
+Beyond grades, your work will be evaluated subjectively via peer critique and feedback from the instructor, and you are expected to incorporate that feedback into your future work while pursuing your own creative direction.
 Midway through the semester, students will meet individually with the professor to track their progress.

 ## Policies